WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 ![Config.txt]()

 Of course all of the paths to folders are supposed to be the paths to folders where YOU store your data.
-One mor thing: we don't have our model yet, so we don't know our session_id number.
+One more thing: we don't have our model yet, so we don't know our session_id number.
 Let's leave this for now, I will tell you when and how to fill it.

 ### Running the project ###